niemopen/niem-naming-design-rules/ndr-feedback.md

     </xs:element>
   ```

-  **That's a lot of coding for something that may never be used in the compl history of the world, but oh well.**
+  **That's a lot of coding for something that may never be used in the history of the world, but oh well.**

 - [ ] Reorganization suggestion: